-- Lifetime pet insurance is the most complete type of pet insurance available.
+Lifetime cover is the most comprehensive pet insurance available.
 Provided you maintain the policy, your pet could be covered for accidents, injuries and illnesses throughout its life and beyond – as well as the cost of putting your pet down, cremation and burial costs might also be included.
 Policies have limits on claims per year or per condition – or sometimes both.
 Once the limit is reached, you can no longer claim for that condition until you renew.
 The limits are reset once the policy is renewed.

 What does pet insurance cover?

 - Vet fees and treatment if your pet is ill or injured.

-- Emergency dental treatment if your pet needs dental care because of an accident.
+- Emergency dental treatment in the event of an accident.

 - Compensation if your pet dies or goes missing.